What Is PCB Assembly?

 PCB assembly refers to the process of assembling all electronic components such as resistors, transistors, diodes, etc. onto a printed circuit board, and the assembly method can be manual or mechanical.
 People often confuse PCB assembly with PCB manufacturing, they involve completely different processes.
-As for PCB manufacturing, it involves a very wide range of processes including design and prototyping, whereas PCB assembly begins after PCB fabrication and it’s all about component placement.
-In this blog, we will explain different PCB assembly technologies, the specific process of PCB assembly, and also we offer suggestions about how to assemble PCB better.
-Let’s dive in…
+As for PCB manufacturing, it involves a very wide range of processes including design and prototyping, whereas printed circuit board assembly begins after PCB fabrication and it’s all about component placement.

 The progress of electronic technologies has brought more possibilities for PCB assembly.
 Now there are three commonly used assembly technologies, one is SMT ( Surface Mount Technology), the second one is THT(Thru-Hole Technology), and the third is a combination of the former two.